Talend/daikon/daikon-tql/daikon-tql-mongo/README.md

 The principle is to parse the AST generated from the TQL, using the [ASTVisitor](/src/main/java/org/talend/tqlmongo/ASTVisitor.java) which implements the [IASTVisitor](../daikon-tql-core/src/main/java/org/talend/tql/visitor/IASTVisitor.java) interface from the [daikon-tql-core](../daikon-tql-core)  module.

-You can also extend this implementation for more specifc needs.
+It is also possible to extend this implementation for more specifc needs.

 ## Limitations